iann0036/tabd-native-host/README.md

 # Tab'd Native Host

 A Go-based native messaging host for the [Tab'd browser extension](https://github.com/iann0036/tabd-extension).
-This program receives clipboard data from the browser extension and saves it to files in the user's home directory to be picked up by the [VS Code extension](https://github.com/iann0036/tabd).
+This program receives clipboard data from the browser extension and saves it to files in the user's home directory to be picked up by the [IDE extension](https://github.com/iann0036/tabd).

 ## Installation

-Pre-build binaries are packaged with the VS Code extension, and can be installed by running the `Tab'd: Install browser helper`` command from the Command Palette in VS Code.
+Pre-build binaries are packaged with the IDE extension, and can be installed by running the `Tab'd: Install browser helper`` command from the Command Palette in your IDE.
 However, if you want to build it yourself or install it manually, follow the instructions below.

 ### Quick Install (Recommended)